ilya-lebedev/vehicles-api/README.md

 # Vehicles API

+This is my project from "Spring Boot Basic" course of "Java Web Developer Nanodegree Program" in Udacity.

-Project repository for JavaND Project 2, where students implement a Vehicles API using Java and Spring Boot that can communicate with separate location and pricing services.
+In this project I implemented a Vehicles API using Java and Spring Boot that can communicate with separate location and pricing services.

 ## Instructions